Despite my numerous attempts to contact an international

 loving and safe environment, Joseph opened up and spoke about his experiences.

+they are their own children, which help them live a more normal life.
 After listening to these podcasts, I found that it admirable that there are professionals around the world who are willing to give off their time, energy, and love to help children overcome abuse, poverty, natural disasters, diseases etc. Additionally, it was also evident that secure attachment and strong bonding relationships is essential for the holistic development of children.
 Without that family-like support, these children will not be able to reach their optimal development.

 Zephirina,